TelemetryDeck/docs/docs/tql/funnels.md

 We're going to use aggregations to split up (or aggregate) the signals into different buckets, and count them by `clientUser` which is the field for TelemetryDeck's user identifier.
 We're using Theta Sketches to count the number of different users for the funnel stage.

-{% noteinfo "What's a theta sketch?" %}
+!!! warning "What's a theta sketch?"

     A theta sketch is a probabilistic data structure used for the [count-distinct problem](https://en.wikipedia.org/wiki/Count-distinct_problem).
 It allows us to quickly count elements in sets, such as the set of users in the aggregation buckets.

-{% endnoteinfo %}

 ```json
 [